mongodb/terraform-provider-mongodbatlas/examples/atlas-organization/organization-step-1/Readme.md

 * A MongoDB Atlas account
 * provider.mongodbatlas: version = "~> 1.10.0"
 * [Cross-organization billing](https://www.mongodb.com/docs/atlas/billing/#cross-organization-billing) enabled and the requesting API Key's organization must be a paying organization.
-* Some users (see [here](https://github.com/mongodb/terraform-provider-mongodbatlas/issues/1083)) have reported issues deploying this starter example with Mac M1 CPU.
-If issue persists, suggest deploying instead on x86 linux if possible.
+* Some users (see [here](https://github.com/mongodb/terraform-provider-mongodbatlas/issues/1083)) have reported issues deploying this starter example with Mac M1 CPU. you encounter this issue, try deploying instead on x86 linux if possible.
 See list of supported binaries [here](https://github.com/mongodb/terraform-provider-mongodbatlas/releases/tag/v1.8.1)

 ## Usage